 THE SACRAMENT OF CONFIRMATION AT GUARDIAN ANGELS PARISH

-The Sacraments of Confirmation is a public celebration of the Catholic faith and is of utmost importance in the life of the church.
+The Sacrament of Confirmation is a public celebration of the Catholic faith and is of utmost importance in the life of the church.

-The Ministry of Sacramental Preparation facilitates all aspects of the preparation process at Guardian Angels Parish.
+A team from the Ministry of Sacramental Preparation facilitates the preparation process at Guardian Angels Parish.